JodieC9/BIS15W2024_jcheun/lab3/lab3_hw.md

 ```
 ## [1] TRUE
 ```
-Using the "any" function gives back a simple T or F statement on whether or not we hav NA in our dataframe.
+Using the "any" function gives back a simple T or F statement on whether or not we have NA in our dataframe.

 ```r